 Bio: Ian is a Backend Developer at Square Enix, where he focusses on perfecting processes, creative coding, and tailor-made tools.
 He enjoys ethical hacking, video games, blacksmithing, and whiskey.

-Bio: José Valim is the creator of the Elixir programming language and the Director of R&D at Plataformatec, a consultancy firm based in Brazil.
-He is author of Adopting Elixir and Programming Phoenix as well as an active member of the Open Source community.
+Bio: José Valim is the creator of the Elixir programming language and member of the Rails Core Team.
+He graduated in Engineering in São Paulo University, Brazil and has a Master of Science by Politecnico di Torino, Italy.
+He is also the lead-developer of Plataformatec, a consultancy firm based in Brazil, and an active member of the Open Source community.

 Bio: Keith is a programmer, sailor and kitesurfer in any order.
 He is passionate software development and particularly enjoying building fun social games.
 He is currently writing a book on "Building Multiplayer Games with Phoenix and Phaser".

 Bio: Kevin is a software engineer at Skelter Labs in Seoul, Korea.
 He's been writing Elixir professionally since 2015 both in Korea and in the US.
 He's an organizer of the Seoul Elixir Meetup, and is working hard to promote Elixir in Asia.